docmarionum1/obsidian-pinned-daily-notes/README.md

 The setting will take effect the next time you open a daily note using the plugin.
 If you already have a pinned daily note in a location other than this setting, it won't move it.

+### Daily Notes Plugin

+The plugin allows you to configure which daily notes plugin to use:

+- **Daily Notes (Core Plugin)**: Uses the core daily notes plugin
+- **Periodic Notes (Community Plugin)**: Uses the [periodic notes plugin](https://github.com/liamcain/obsidian-periodic-notes)

+To change the daily notes plugin:

+1. Open Obsidian Settings
+2. Go to Community Plugins
+3. Find "Pinned Daily Notes" in your list of installed plugins
+4. Click the gear icon to open plugin settings
+5. Select your preferred plugin from the dropdown menu

 ## Installation